zadesmoz/ProjectEMC/README.md

 This app plan to
  - Free without Ads
  - Open Source
  - Tell user how to do a first aid
- - Location Ping to tell user where user are.
-(Google MapAPI)
  - Support i89n (English, Thai and More)
  - Offline Mode (Require First Download Data) [Map Not Support]
  - Support on Android and iOS (But I don't have Iphone.
 So it's should take a time)